secretstartups/handbook/incentives/index.html.md

 **Manager Process**
 1. The Nominator bot will send you a Slack DM asking to approve or reject the nomination.
 1. When you decide to approve, all you need to do is click the approve button.
-The bot will take care of the next steps (sending it to the second level manager and Total Rewards team)
+The bot will take care of the next steps (sending it to the second level manager and the People Connect team).
 1. When you decide to reject, click the reject button.
 The nomination will be updated as `rejected_by_manager`.
 The bot will ask you to reach out to the nominator as to make sure they understand why the nomination was not approved.
 1. When everyone else has approved, the bot will reach out to you so you can share this with the team member and share it in the [#team-member-updates](https://gitlab.slack.com/archives/CL55Q4U0K) Slack channel.

-**Total Rewards Process**
+**People Connect Process**
-1. The Nominator bot will send a Slack DM on `#total-rewards-nominator-bot` asking to approve or reject the nomination.
+1. The Nominator bot will send a Slack DM on `#people-group-nominator-bot` asking to approve or reject the nomination.
-1. Approve the request within `#total-rewards-nominator-bot` and ensure the date and amount transferred properly to the BambooHR profile.
+1. Approve the request within `#people-group-nominator-bot` and ensure the date and amount transferred properly to the BambooHR profile.
 1. Notify Payroll of the bonus by updating the proper payroll google sheet based on entity.
   * United States: "Payroll Changes", Contractors: "Non-US contractor bonus changes", Everyone else: "Monthly payroll changes for non-US international team members".